-Keeping Shuswap Lake free of invasive mussels
+Keeping the Shuswap free of invasive mussels

 The Shuswap is at risk of being invaded by aquatic invasive mussels.
 It sounds like a science fiction flick, doesn’t it?
 It’s not – it’s a very real threat, and we all need to do our part to prevent it.
 Whether you’re a resident or a visitor to the Shuswap, whether you’re a boater, paddler, or fisher – you need to be part of the prevention!

 Zebra and quagga mussels don’t belong in the Shuswap, in BC, or even in Canada.
-They were unintentionally brought to North America in the 1970’s on ships coming from Europe, where the mussels originate.
+They were unintentionally brought to North America in the 1980’s on ships coming from Europe, where the mussels originate.
 Since then, they have established in many lakes and rivers in Eastern and central North America, and as far west as California.

-Zebra and quagga mussels would create enormous problems for the Shuswap because they cling to, colonize and completely encrust any and all hard surfaces under water: boats, pilings, water supply and irrigation systems, docks — you name it.
-Additionally, they litter beaches with their small razor-sharp shells, they produce foul odours, and they pollute water quality, putting the lake ecosystem and drinking water at risk.
-The cost to property owners, tax-payers and rate-payers for dealing with these impacts in BC is conservatively estimated to be $43M per year.
+Zebra and quagga mussels would create enormous problems for the Shuswap because they cling to, colonize and encrust hard surfaces underwater: boats, pilings, water supply and irrigation systems, docks — you name it.
+Additionally, they litter beaches with their small razor-sharp shells, they produce foul odours and they pollute water quality, putting the lake ecosystem and drinking water at risk.
+They can substantially alter aquatic food webs, which could contribute to the collapse of important native fish populations such as Pacific salmon.

 This boat spends its time in mussel-infested waters.
 Consequently, adult mussels have colonized on the hull.
 Photo: Columbia Shuswap Invasive Species Society